matteo65/ZedmeeHash/README.md

 # ZedmeeHash 32/64
 Strong, fast, simple, non-cryptographic 32/64 hash function

-The algorithm belongs to the family of LCG (linear congruential generator) like the hash function of java, so it is very simple and fast, but unlike others, zedmee has a much higher quality as it uses some tricks to eliminate the defects of the LCG functions.
+Zedmee is a multiplicative hash function, it belongs to the family of LCG (linear congruential generator) like the hash function of java, so it is very simple and fast, but unlike others, zedmee has a much higher quality as it uses some tricks to eliminate the defects of the LCG functions.
 It uses a preloaded table at initialization that contains 256 random values (one for each byte) generated with the algorithm lfsr113 (for 32 bit) or lfsr258 (for 64 bit).

 The use of the random table allows to eliminate the main defect of the LCG functions: their distribution is not perfectly uniform, but follows some patterns that are highlighted through the representation on a two-dimensional map.